 Obedience Training Classes

 Any owner of large breed dogs should train their dogs as a responsibility as an owner.
 Obedience training also develops the bond between dog and human, and even if it is only for the first year of your dog’s life, the training will remain throughout adulthood.

 Training gives an owner a clear vocabulary to communicate with their dog and is an invaluable tool in an owner/dog relationship.

-Although German Shepherds are genetically prone to barking behavior, it does not mean that it should be inevitable that your much loved Shepherd has to be a nuisance.
+In answer to the question “Do Germans Shepherds bark a lot?” we’ve discovered that although German Shepherds are genetically prone to barking behavior, it does not mean that it should be inevitable that your much loved Shepherd has to be a nuisance.
 The joy of a Shepherd is that they take to training exceptionally well, and these behaviors can easily be tempered with a firm and loving hand.